 What can I do school-based work in?

-A school-based qualification can be in Automotive, Engineering Production, Business Administration, Retail and Hospitality, amongst others.
+A school-based qualification can be in Automotive, Engineering Production and Business Administration, amongst others.
 You’ll attend the workplace once a week instead of going to school, and there will also be some TAFE work you’ll need to complete as well.
 The best part is that you’ll be paid for the time you’re in the workplace!

 So how do I get one?